strmrider/Cryptocurrency/README.md

 # creates new chain
 chain = BlockChain()
 ```
 Create initial transactions in order to use the blockchain.
-Use it with a completly new blockchain only since nodes will approve this new block for their own copy as there are no existed unspent outputs to support new transactions.
+Use it only with a completly new blockchain, since other nodes will not approve this new block for their own copy as there are no existed unspent outputs to support new transactions.
 Otherwise you will have to apply this action manually for all nodes.
 ```Python
 from miner import mine_initial_txs
 # list of tuples containing pairs of recipient address and amount